 - Indians actively discriminate against non-Indian workers.

-See our references for this article and other articles on Indian IT recruiters at this link.
+To see our references for this article and related Brightwork articles, visit this link.

 The following was communicated to us by a reader.

 Knowing How the Interview Will Go Right Off of the Bat and Getting “Grilled”

 You can pretty much tell when walking into an interview room how it’s going to go that day.
 If they are happy and cheerful and ask you to walk them through your resume then things are good.
 If they are open to you asking them questions then things are good.

 If they are in a bad mood or actively hostile or it feels like an interrogation then you already know that’s its not going to go well and you might as well go home then put up with their abuse.

 This is not just when Indians interview non-Indians but also when Indians interview Indians.
 In Indian culture, it is considered perfectly normal to “grill” the interviewee.
 Welcome to the Indian interview.
 Indians may have immigrated away from India.
 However, they behave the same way they did back in India, even though Indian behavior has led to nothing but dysfunction in India.